Semester abroad in Seville

 How many credits would I get for my course?

-This is something you absolutely should check with whoever’s in charge of coordinating your study abroad at your home college as it’s really up to them.
-However, we find that generally, 45 hours of classes translates to 3 college credits in the US.
+This is something you absolutely should check with whoever’s in charge of coordinating your study abroad at your home university as it’s really up to them.
+However, we find that generally, 45 hours of classes translates to 3 university credits in the US.

-How are the credits transferred to my home college?
+How are the credits transferred to my home university?